OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/performance/inefficient-empty-list-test.md

 ---
 summary: Use the Count property of an Aggregate for SQL query to check if results were returned.
 tags:
 guid: 468193f3-a09a-4dfb-acc8-f14947476d95
 locale: en-us
 app_type: mobile apps, reactive web apps
 platform-version: odc
 figma:
+content-type:
+  - troubleshooting
+  - reference
 ---

 # Inefficient empty list test